-TRANSFER PLANNING
+TRANSFER PLANNING & ADVISING

-The Counseling Center staff, in conjunction with the University Transfer Center, provides the most current information to assist in the smooth transition to four-year colleges and universities.
+The Counseling Center, in conjunction with the Transfer Center, provides the most current information to assist in the smooth transition to four-year colleges and universities.

-Counseling is located in A-200 in the Student Services One Stop Center, or you can call (619) 660-4429.
-Visit us at our website at www.cuyamaca.edu/transfer_center.
+The Transfer Center is located in A-221 in the Student Services One Stop Center, or you can call (619) 660-4439.
+Visit us at our website at www.cuyamaca.edu/services/transfer/default.aspx.

-ASK A COUNSELOR -ONLINE COUNSELING SERVICE
+ASK A COUNSELOR - ONLINE COUNSELING SERVICE